openstack-archive/syntribos/doc/source/commands.rst

   successfully without errors.
 It then runs a debug test which sends no requests of its own.

-  Note: if any external calls referenced inside the template file do make requests, the parser will still make those requests even for a dry run.
+  Note: If any external calls referenced inside the template file do make requests, the parser will still make those requests even for a dry run.

   ::